-Current law generally requires foundations that support state agencies (e.g., the UConn Foundation) to ensure that the salaries, benefits, and expenses of their officers and employees are paid solely by the foundation.
+Current law generally requires foundations that support state agencies (e.g., the UConn Foundation) to ensure that they pay the salaries, benefits, and expenses of their officers and employees.
 The bill specifies that this does not apply to those officers or employees who are state employees paid by the state under an agreement with the foundation.

-The law relatedly requires a state agency and its foundation to have a written agreement that requires the foundation to reimburse the agency for the expenses the agency incurs for the foundation's operations that it otherwise would not have incurred.
+Existing law relatedly requires a state agency and its foundation to have a written agreement that requires the foundation to reimburse the agency for the expenses the agency incurs for the foundation's operations that it otherwise would not have incurred.
 The bill requires this agreement to include whether the foundation must reimburse the agency for any portion of the expenses, salaries, or benefits of state employees providing services to the foundation, and if so, in what amount.